 Please remember it is the organiser's responsibility to comply with all the legal requirements relating to the event.

-The LESP 'Event Organisers Handbook' gives lots of advice and information, from Risk Assessments and Health & Safety to First Aid and Evacuation Routes.
+The LESP 'Event Organisers Handbook' gives lots of advice and information on Risk Assessments, Health and Safety, First Aid and Evacuation Routes.
 It can be downloaded from the LESP website together with template documents to help plan your event, including an Event Management Plan template and Risk Assessment forms.

 Listed below are some of the elements that should be considered:

-* Alcohol & Entertainment - Temporary Event Notices for music/entertainment and alcohol
+- Temporary Event Notices for music, entertainment and alcohol

-* Register an event affecting the highway - temporary road closures and registering of events
+- contact Lincolnshire County Council highways to register an event affecting the highway - for temporary road closures and registering events

-* Bouncy Castles - use of reputable companies with appropriate insurance/safety test certificates/risk assessments
+- Bouncy Castles - use of reputable companies with appropriate insurance, safety test certificates and risk assessments.